michaelcacciatore/oriql/README.md

 - Server framework compatible with (at the very least) Apollo
   - Static schema compilation
-  - Input resolvers for each field in schema
+  - Generated resolvers for each field in schema
 - Client framework compatible with (at the very least) React and Apollo
   - Automatic query/mutation execution
   - Data reconciling based on query